RafaelJP13/shopping-cart/README.md

 # 🚀 About the Project

-Compre Mais is a fullstack e-commerce application focused on scalability, organization, and clean architecture.
+Compre Mais is a Pricing and Salesforce application focused on scalability, organization, and clean architecture.

-The project aims to simulate a modern online shopping experience with:
+The project aims to simulate a modern Pricing and Salesforce experience with:

 - Product browsing
 - Shopping cart